trimstray/nginx-admins-handbook/README.md

 worker_processes * worker_connections + (shared libs, log files, event pool etc.) = max open files
 ```

-  > To serve **16384** connections by all workers (4096 connections for each of 4 workers), and bearing in mind about the other handlers used by NGINX, a reasonably value of max files handlers in this case may be **20000**.
+  > To serve **16,384** connections by all workers (4,096 connections for each worker), and bearing in mind about the other handlers used by NGINX, a reasonably value of max files handlers in this case may be **20,000**.
 I think it's more than enough.

 Given the above to change/improve the limitations you should:

-1. Add to `/etc/sysctl.d/99-fs.conf` system-wide value:
+1. Add to `/etc/sysctl.d/99-fs.conf` system-wide value (this step is optional):

   ```bash
   #   sysctl -p       - for /etc/sysctl.conf